zthxxx/react-dev-inspector/README.md

 <br />

 We know this webpack config maybe too **complicated**, so we also provide some **integrated plugins / helper** to make you easy to use, if your project happen to be using those utils / framework.
+//It seems like the **webpack config** is too 'complicated', thus some **integrated plugins/helper** is provided for quick trial if your project happen to use these utils/framework.//

 So here list some ways below for alternative the `raw webpack config` :
+//So here is some ways for alternative the 'raw webpack config' listed below://

 <br />